 Following my retirement and the loss of my Council seat, I have been trying to make a difference to the local community in other ways, through various kinds of voluntary work, most of it connected with health promotion.
 I lead walks for Age UK Gateshead, and am Treasurer of Wayout in Gateshead (WinG), a voluntary organisation that runs educational courses in outdoor activities.
 I also help WinG with the development of its adult courses, and with grant applications to support these.
-I carry out risk assessments for Diabetes UK at its road shows across the region, and I help the Friends of Bill Quay Park.
+In addition, I carry out risk assessments for Diabetes UK at its road shows across the region.

 Rebecca Webb – Staff Governor

-This is my first year as a Staff Governor.
+I became a Staff Governor in 2018, and my term of office runs until 2022.
 In the school I am the Year 2 class teacher and I have been a staff member since 2012.
 I am also the Rights Respecting and RE co-ordinator.

 I am yet to be assigned a sub-committee within the Governing body, but I am looking forward to joining one this year.